biojs/edu/tutorials/howToCreate.md

 ---
-title: 'How to create a Visualization component for BioJS 2 with D3'
+title: 'How to create a component for BioJS 2'
 layout: tutorial-container
 author: Iris Shih and David Dao
-category: Tutorial
+category: tutorials
+series: 101
 estimated-time: 30
 ---

 <div class="alert alert-info">
 	<a href="#" class="close" data-dismiss="alert">&times;</a>
 	<span class="glyphicon glyphicon-info-sign" style="font-size:22px"></span> &nbsp;
-	Please have a look at <a href="/howToCreate.html">Part 1</a>  before continuing
+	You need to install `npm` before you can start to rock.
 </div>

 In the following we will give you a gentle introduction how to create a component for BioJS 2.